This Classic Hummingbird Cake is filled with bananas, pineapple, and chopped pecans. Super moist and topped with a homemade cream cheese frosting!

 To make the hummingbird cake:

-- Spray two 9-inch cake pans with nonstick cooking spray.
+- Spray two 9-inch round cake pans with nonstick cooking spray.
 Line the bottom of each pan with parchment paper and set aside.

 - In a large mixing bowl, whisk together the flour, cinnamon, nutmeg, baking soda, and salt until well combined.
 Set aside.